-State Senator Steve Cassano was elected in November 2010 to represent the residents of the 4th State Senate District towns of Bolton, Glastonbury, Manchester and Marlborough.
-Steve was re-elected in 2012 to represent the re-configured 4th State Senate District towns of Andover, Bolton, Glastonbury and Manchester.
+State Senator Steve Cassano was elected in November 2010 to represent the residents of the 4th State Senate District towns of Bolton, Glastonbury, Manchester and Marlborough; he was re-elected in 2012 and 2014 to represent the re-configured 4th State Senate District towns of Andover, Bolton, Glastonbury and Manchester.

-Steve is Co-Chairman of the Planning and Development Committee, Vice-Chairman of the Higher Education and Employment Advancement Committee, and is a member of the Finance, Revenue & Bonding, Education, Transportation, and Program Review & Investigations committees.
+Steve is Chairman of the Government Administration and Elections Committee, Vice-Chairman of the Planning and Development Committee, and a member of the Finance, Revenue & Bonding, and Transportation committees.

 Steve was first elected to public office as the deputy mayor of Manchester in 1977, serving as mayor from 1991 to 2005 at a time that included the development of Buckland Hills, the redevelopment of Main Street and a major expansion of new industrial parks.
 He taught sociology at Manchester Community College for 28 years, and he and his wife Holly operate The Children’s Place, an 8,000 square-foot day care center in Manchester that has a staff of three dozen employees who care for 100 children ranging in age from six weeks to six years old.
 The Cassanos have five children and six grandchildren.

-Steve is a past president of the Connecticut Conference of Municipalities, immediate Past President of the National Association of Regional Councils, and is the former chairman of the Capitol Region Council of Governments.
+Steve is a past president of the Connecticut Conference of Municipalities and the National Association of Regional Councils and is the former chairman of the Capitol Region Council of Governments.
 Steve has served on multiple national and statewide task forces and boards that addressed critical, everyday issues such as transportation, energy, education, homeland security and the environment.